 Questions: How does increased demand for services affect the workforce challenges?
 People are coming into services and living longer, but the workforce is getting smaller, and they're covering more.
 It's not a new problem but just much worse, getting legislators' attention, and a greater pull into private practice and out of community-based settings.
 Technology does not replace staff but should help us do more with less, since there won't be a huge influx of any type of worker, though many people fear we're trying to replace clinicians and caregivers.
 How can we leverage technology to supplement our current workforce?
 What are the tradeoffs?
 An app can specialize and simplify any workflow.
 How can local authorities respond to the opportunities in workforce development?
 Support for supervision, loan repayment and student aid, since we are putting a lot of attention into direct care.
-Don't get excited about shiny, new technology without thinking about how to operationalize it past the pilot phase; some off-the-shelf technology, consider whether a 10k innovation grant is really going to do anything; find out what others are already doing, esp because they don't have an option; think bigger, try out pilots from larger funding sources.
+Don't get excited about shiny, new technology without thinking about how to operationalize it past the pilot phase; some off-the-shelf technology is effective for remote support.
+As you're thinking about changing the way you do things using technology, consider whether a 10k innovation grant is really going to do anything; find out what others are already doing, esp because they don't have an option; think bigger, try out pilots from larger funding sources.
 How did you meet requirements for face-to-face time, within state regs?
 Ohio is a tech-first state, the rule was vague - go to state officials regarding whether a rule should be waived for a pilot and consider what face to face means (virtual or physical presence).
-For a rule-oriented state like Iowa, pilot wherever possible, then show results (guardians may be reluctant initially) and look at the rule for 24 hour supports to understand if being available, as opposed to physically present, is actually the service.
+For a rule-oriented state like lowa, pilot wherever possible, then show results (guardians may be reluctant initially) and look at the rule for 24 hour supports to understand if being available, as opposed to physically present, is actually the service.